vinaygopinath/androidtutorial/app/views/concept_lessons/_android_activity.html.md

 		<p>Activities are considered active or running if they are in the foreground.
 This state denotes the top of the Activity stack.
 The Activity gets assigned the highest priority and will only be killed by Android in extreme situations, such as if the Activity tries to use more memory more than what is available on the device.
 It can cause the Activity to become unresponsive.</p>
 	</div>
 	<div class="span4">
-		<%= image_tag "activity_lifecycle/activity_running.png", alt: "Activity State Activity Running", title: "Activity State Activity Running" %>
+		<%= image_tag "activity_lifecycle/activity_running.png", alt: "Android Activity lifecycle State", title: "Android Activity lifecycle State Running" %>
 	</div>
 </div>

 ###Paused
 <div class="row-fluid">
 	<div class="span8">
-		<p>An Activity is in the Paused state if the device goes to sleep or if it is covered with another Activity partially or completely.
+		<p>An Android Activity is in the Paused state if the device goes to sleep or if it is covered with another Activity partially or completely.
 Paused activities are very much alive, that is, they maintain all the states and member information.
 They remain attached to the window manager too.
-This is considered to be the second highest priority in the Activity stack.
+This is considered to be the second highest priority in the Android Activity stack.
 Paused Activites will only get killed by Android to keep the Active/Running Activity stable and responsive.</p>
 	</div>
 		<div class="span4">
-		<%= image_tag "activity_lifecycle/activity_paused.png", alt: "Activity State Activity Paused", title: "Activity State Activity Paused" %>
+		<%= image_tag "activity_lifecycle/activity_paused.png", alt: "Android Activity lifecycle State Paused", title: "Android Activity lifecycle State Paused" %>
 	</div>
 </div>

 ###Stopped
-Activities that are completely obscured by another activity are considered stopped or in the background.
+Android Activities that are completely obscured by another activity are considered stopped or in the background.
 Stopped activities still try to retain their state and member information for as long as possible, but stopped activities are considered to be the lowest priority of the three states.

-##Android Example App
+##Android Activity Lifecycle Example App

-We have seen various states of Activity and seen all the Lifecycle methods.
+We have seen various states of Android Activity and seen all the Lifecycle methods.
 Let's walk through a code example and see these Lifecycle methods in action.

 Before proceeding, you should import **CodelearnActivityLifeCycle** project from [Codelearn Example apps on github](https://github.com/pranayairan/Code-Learn-Android-Example).
 If you are new to github, [download the zip](https://github.com/pranayairan/Code-Learn-Android-Example/archive/master.zip), unzip & import CodelearnActivityLifeCycle project in Eclipse.